Corringham, Essex: Saxon period

 It is likely that where the church stands today, Curra the Tribal Chief of the Saxons came with mercenaries following and replacing Roman soldiers of the 1st and 2nd centuries, who then over the following centuries settled as permanent residents of Corringham.

 By the 7th century Corringham would have had a Saxon community, and it is thought that St Cedd, who established Tilbury Monastery in AD 653, established a church here.
 The last Saxon Lord of Corringham was known as Sigar in 1066, and is mentioned in the Domesday Book of 1086 as holding 1 manor, 4 hides and 10 acres.

 Origin of the name

 The place-name 'Corringham' is first attested in the Domesday Book of 1086, where it appears as Currincham.
 It appears as Curingeham in the Feet of Fines for 1204.
 The name means 'the village of Curra's people'.

 Parish church, St Mary the Virgin

-St Mary the Virgin Church is of Saxon origin, exterior herringbone stonework in both the nave and the chancel. can be seen.
+St Mary the Virgin Church is of Saxon origin.
+Herringbone stonework can be seen on the exterior of both the nave and the chancel.
 There are other Saxon features inside the church.
 The tower is also likely to be Saxon.